-Your final project should be submitted to me in pdf by email to frederic@stat.ucla.edu.
+Your final project should be submitted to me in pdf by Sun, Jun 11, 8pm, by email to frederic@stat.ucla.edu.
 Do not send them via ccle.
-They are all due the same date, regardless when your oral presentation is.
+They are all due the same date, regardless when your oral presentstion is.